dhil/bytecodealliance-rfcs/accepted/exception-handling.md

 * We need to decide whether `catch` blocks in CLIF are allowed to use values from dominating blocks.
+* How should we represent three-way results in the Wasmtime public API?

 # References
 [references]: #references